 So I tuck into some gardening time here.
 Before I know it a day has passed and I have cleaned up flower beds and replanted wild patches for the owner.
 It feels good, and I realize how much I miss having my own garden.

-Part of the reason I took this last minute to house-sit was because plans had drastically changed for us.
+Part of the reason I took this last minute to house-sit was that plans had drastically changed for us.
 So, I needed for me to think.
 Time to read, to plan, but as yet, I had no ideas to plan ‘what’ exactly!
 So this time was going to be my retreat.
 And in 2 days I already felt so much better.

 ‘Missy’ the cat was not a cat to be picked up.
 She had to decide to like us, and then our laps were her laps.
 But we knew her rules, and she was the real ruler of the home.